 Shareholders of Deutsche Wohnen SE exercise their rights at the Annual General Meeting.
-The Annual General Meeting passes resolutions on all matters referred to it by law, particularly the allocation of profit, discharging members of the Management Board and Supervisory Board of responsibility, electing Supervisory Board members and auditors, amending the articles of association, fund raising activities, control agreements, changes of legal structure and the remuneration of the Supervisory Board.
-According to the Act Transposing the Second Shareholder Rights Directive (ARUG II) of 12 December 2019, the Annual General Meeting will pass non-binding resolutions for the first time in 2021 on approving the remuneration system for Management Board members proposed by the Supervisory Board and for the first time in 2022 on approving the remuneration report for the previous financial year.
+The Annual General Meeting decides on all matters assigned to it by law, particularly the use of profits, discharging the Management Board and Supervisory Board of liability, electing Supervisory Board members and auditors, changes to the articles of association, changes in company equity, control agreements, changes of legal structure and the remuneration of the Supervisory Board.
+According to the Act Transposing the Second Shareholder Rights Directive [ARUG II] of 12 December 2019, the Annual General Meeting will pass non-binding resolutions for the first time in 2021 on approving the remuneration system for Management Board members proposed by the Supervisory Board and for the first time in 2022 on approving the remuneration report for the previous financial year.
 In accordance with section 87 para.
-4 AktG as introduced by ARUG I, the Annual General Meeting can reduce the maximum remuneration set by the Supervisory Board at the application of shareholders accounting collectively for one-twentieth of share capital or an amount of EUR 500,000.
+4 AktG as introduced by ARUG I, the Annual General Meeting can reduce the maximum remuneration set by the Supervisory Board at the application of shareholders accounting collectively for one-twentieth of share capital or an amount of EUR 0.5 million.

-We pursue our commercial activities in line with Group standards that go beyond the requirements of legislation and the German Corporate Governance Code.
+Responsible management, aimed at long-term value creation, is a central element of corporate governance for the Management Board and the Supervisory Board, and is the model for all areas of the company.
+Our commercial activities are not only defined by following the law, but are also based on generally acknowledged standards and recommendations, particularly the UN Guiding Principles of Business and Human Rights.
 Our activities are based on our corporate culture, whose main pillars are respect, diversity, openness and high quality.
+We uphold values such as competence, transparency and sustainability.
 We believe that sustainable business activities will secure the future viability of the Deutsche Wohnen Group and also benefit our stakeholders.

 Code of Conduct

-As landlords and parties to transactions of all kinds, Deutsche Wohnen SE and its Group companies are dependent on gaining and maintaining the trust of customers, purchasers and business partners.
-For Deutsche Wohnen SE, its Management Board and Supervisory Board and employees this means that compliance is not only adherence to the law and the articles of association, but also compliance with internal instructions and commitments, in order to put the values, principles and rules of responsible corporate governance into practice on a daily basis.
-It is vital that the Code of Conduct of Deutsche Wohnen is embedded in its organisational structure, because Deutsche Wohnen depends on the responsibility and initiative of its managers and employees to fulfil its tasks.
+Deutsche Wohnen SE and its Group companies are landlords and business partners, and so are dependent on gaining and maintaining the trust of customers, buyers and business partners.
+For Deutsche Wohnen SE, its Management Board and Supervisory Board and its employees, compliance therefore not only means following the law and the articles of association, but also respecting internal instructions and commitments in order to put the values, principles and rules of responsible corporate governance into practice on an everyday basis.
+The Code of Conduct is embedded in the organisational structure of Deutsche Wohnen, which is all the more important since the company relies on the initiative and sense of responsibility of its managers and employees to carry out its work.

-Compliance with statutory provisions, the standards of the German Corporate Governance Code and the Code of Conduct is an important principle for Deutsche Wohnen.
+Compliance with statutory provisions and the standards of the German Corporate Governance Code and its own Code of Conduct is an important principle for Deutsche Wohnen.
 Employees are encouraged to notify the company of any infringements.
-For this purpose we have set up a whistle-blower system for employees and business partners, which can also be used anonymously if desired.
+For this purpose we have set up a whistleblower system for the staff and business partners, which can also be used anonymously if desired.
 All the business segments and processes at Deutsche Wohnen are subject to regular reviews of compliance risks.

 Expectations of our business partners

 The Code of Conduct for Business Partners of Deutsche Wohnen SE is based on the Code of Conduct for our employees.
-Deutsche Wohnen aims to gain and keep the trust of its customers, employees and business partners by acting socially and responsibly.
+Deutsche Wohnen aims to gain and keep the trust of its customers, employees and business partners by means of social and responsible conduct.
 Our working relationships with business partners are based on partnership and mutual respect.
 The Code defines standards for our business partners in terms of compliance with legislation, integrity and ethical benchmarks.
-We respect human rights and are convinced that it is our social responsibility to establish business relationships on the basis of human rights and internationally acknowledged labour and environmental standards.
-The principles and minimum standards described in our Code of Conduct for Business Partners are therefore based on the applicable conventions of the International Labour Organisation (ILO) and the UN Guiding Principles on Business and Human Rights.
+We respect human rights and are convinced that it is part of our social responsibility to develop our business relations on the basis of human rights and internationally acknowledged labour and environmental standards.
+The principles and minimum standards described in our Code of Conduct for business partners are therefore drawn from the applicable conventions of the International Labour Organisation (ILO) and the UN Guiding Principles of Business and Human Rights.
 Deutsche Wohnen expects its business partners to comply with the principles and rules defined in the Code of Conduct and to ensure that their own business partners, subcontractors and service providers do the same.

-Responsible risk and opportunity management of the operating segments is a core task of the Management Board, managers and all employees, and is also an expression of good corporate governance.
-It aims to identify risks early, limit them and exploit any business opportunities that may arise from them.
+Responsible handling of opportunities and risks is a key function of the Management Board, managers and all employees and is also an expression of good corporate governance.
+The aim is to identify risks early, to limit them and to exploit any resulting commercial opportunities as appropriate.

 The risk management process at Deutsche Wohnen SE begins with risk identification by the operating management together with the central risk manager.
-The relevant individual risks are identified and measured in terms of the maximum loss, probability of occurrence and effectiveness of potential measures to avert them.
+Individual risks are identified and measured by reference to the maximum loss, the probability of loss and the effectiveness of possible preventive measures.
 This review results in an assessment of the risk potential, risk measurement and subsequent management.
 Elements of risk management are refined continuously to adapt them to changes in the external environment.

 For the Management Board itself the key risk management tool is the regular reports it receives from the operating departments (in the form of the risk inventory).
-In addition, the risk manager or the head of the respective operating department informs the Management Board immediately if risks or changes arise unexpectedly.
+In addition, the risk manager or the head of the department concerned notifies the Management Board immediately about risks or changes that occur unexpectedly.
 Risks may arise that are beyond the control of the Management Board.
-For this reason, even a functioning risk management system cannot ensure completely that all risks are ruled out.
+For this reason, even a fully functioning risk management system cannot ensure that all risks are ruled out.
 There can always be developments that differ from the Management Board’s plans.

-Deutsche Wohnen attaches great important to informing shareholders and the interested public consistently, comprehensively, promptly and simultaneously about its economic situation and new events.
-Shareholders and third parties are informed in particular by means of the annual report, the interim reports and announcements, the sustainability report, and at face-to-face meetings and conference calls for analysts.
+Deutsche Wohnen attaches great importance to ensuring that shareholders and the interested public are informed uniformly, comprehensively, promptly and simultaneously about its economic situation and new facts.
+Shareholders and third parties are informed in particular by means of the annual report, the interim reports and statements and the sustainability report, as well as by face-to-face meetings and telephone conferences with analysts.

-Important current news is also published in press releases, corporate news and ad hoc announcements.
-All this information is made available on the website of Deutsche Wohnen, which also offers extensive information about the company and the Deutsche Wohnen share.
+Important current information is also made public by way of press releases, corporate news bulletins and ad hoc announcements.
+All this information is provided on the Deutsche Wohnen website, which also has a wide range of other information about the company and the Deutsche Wohnen share.

-The members of the Management Board and the Supervisory Board of Deutsche Wohnen SE as well as related parties are obliged by article 19 Regulation (EU) No. 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (Market Abuse Ordinance), to disclose transactions involving shares or debt instruments of Deutsche Wohnen SE or related derivatives and financial instruments, insofar as the total amount of transactions made by the member or related parties within a calendar year amounted or exceeded EUR 5,000 (from 1 January 2020 onwards: EUR 20,000).
-The transactions reported to Deutsche Wohnen SE in the 2019 financial year have been properly published and are available on the company’s website at www.deutsche-wohnen.com/directors-dealings-en.
+The members of the Management Board and Supervisory Board of Deutsche Wohnen SE and persons closely associated with them are obliged under article 19 Regulation (EU) No. 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (Market Abuse Regulation) to disclose transactions conducted on their own account relating to the shares or debt instruments of Deutsche Wohnen SE or to derivatives or other financial instruments linked to them, insofar as the total amount of the transactions conducted by the member or persons closely associated with them reaches or exceeds EUR 20 thousand within a calendar year.
+The transactions reportedto Deutsche Wohnen SE in financial year 2020 were properly made public and are available on the company’s website under www.deutsche-wohnen.com/directors-dealings-en.

-When required to do so, Deutsche Wohnen SE maintains insider lists in accordance with article 18 EU Market Abuse Regulation.
-The people on the insider lists were and are notified of their statutory responsibilities and the penalties under the regulation.
+When necessary, Deutsche Wohnen SE maintains the insider lists required by article 18 EU Market Abuse Regulation.
+The persons featuring on the insider lists were and are informed of the statutory obligations and penalties resulting for them.

-Deutsche Wohnen compiles the dates of important recurring events and publications in a financial calendar, publishes the calendar on its website and updates it as necessary.
+Deutsche Wohnen compiles the planned dates of important recurring events and publications in a financial calendar, which is published on the company website and updated regularly.

-The consolidated financial statements, the consolidated interim financial statements and the interim Group announcements of Deutsche Wohnen SE are prepared in accordance with IFRS as applicable in the European Union.
-After being prepared by the Management Board the consolidated financial statements are examined by the auditors and the Audit Committee of the Supervisory Board and approved by the Supervisory Board after review.
+The consolidated financial statements, the interim consolidated financial statements and the consolidated interim reports of Deutsche Wohnen SE are prepared in accordance with IFRS as applicable in the European Union.
+After being prepared by the Management Board the consolidated financial statements are examined by the auditor and the Audit Committee of the Supervisory Board, and approved by the Supervisory Board after review.
 The company aims to publish the consolidated financial statements within 90 days of its financial year-end, in accordance with the German Corporate Governance Code.
 Interim announcements and the interim financial report are discussed with the Management Board by the Audit Committee of the Supervisory Board before publication.

-The Annual General Meeting 2019 elected KPMG AG Wirtschaftsprüfungsgesellschaft (KPMG) as auditors for the financial year 2020.
-The audits by KPMG follow German auditing standards, the auditing principles defined by the German Institute of Auditors and the International Standards on Auditing.
-The Chair of the Supervisory Board and the Chair of the Audit Committee are notified without delay by the auditor of any grounds for its exclusion or exemption and of any misstatements in the declaration of compliance that become known in the course of the audit.
-The auditor reports all matters and events of importance for the work of the Supervisory Board that become known in the course of the audit to the Chairs of the Supervisory Board and the Audit Committee without delay and is obliged to notify the Supervisory Board promptly about any reasons for its exclusion or any grounds for bias.
+The Annual General Meeting 2020 elected KPMG AG Wirtschaftsprüfungsgesellschaft (KPMG) as auditor for the financial year 2020.
+KPMG audits follow German auditing regulations, the audit principles defined by the German Institute of Public Auditors (Institut der Wirtschaftsprüfer) and International Standards on Auditing.
+The Chair of the Supervisory Board and the Chair of the Audit Committee are notified without delay by the auditor of any grounds for exclusion or exemption and of any misstatements in the declaration of compliance that have arisen in the course of the audit.
+The auditor reports all matters and events of importance for the work of the Supervisory Board that become known in the course of the audit to the Chairs of the Supervisory Board and the Audit Committee without delay, and is obliged to notify the Supervisory Board promptly about any reasons for its exclusion or any grounds for bias.

 3. Management Board